Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Acknowledgements

 \section{Acknowledgements}

 We thank Jon Butterworth for suggesting this jet substructure review article, as well as the participants and organizers of the BOOST 2016 conference for discussions and input.
-We greatly appreciated detailed comments, criticisms, and helpful suggestions from Thomas Becher, Yang-Ting Chien, Jan Kieseler, Eric Metodiev, Duff Neill, Stefan Prestel, La\'is Sarem Schunk, Ariel Schwartzman, Ding Yu Shao and Jesse Thaler.
-We also thank Lily Asquith, Alexander Schmidt and Roman Kogler for collaboration on the experimental sections of the review.
+We greatly appreciated detailed comments, criticisms, and helpful suggestions from Yang-Ting Chien, Jan Kieseler, Eric Metodiev, Duff Neill, Stefan Prestel, La\'is Sarem Schunk, Ariel Schwartzman, and Jesse Thaler.
 I.M. also thanks Frank Tackmann for help with illustrations.
 This work is supported by the Office of High Energy Physics of the U.S. DOE under Contract No. DE-AC02-05CH11231, and the LDRD Program of LBNL.